The average human’s attention span is eight seconds; the average goldfish has an attention span of nine seconds.

 Make Sure It’s Mobile-Friendly

 Ensure that your content is easily viewable on mobile.
 This means optimizing images and design in general.
-Make sure that your mobile viewers are getting the same quality experience as those viewing on desktop.
+Make sure that your mobile viewers are getting the same quality experience as those viewing on a desktop.

 Where to Let it Get Long